About the Author

 In all of her books, Nancy B. Brewer weaves intriguing narratives with beautifully drawn characters and captivating plots.
 She contributes her ability to bring characters to life in her stories to the many years of historical reenacting.
 She writes from a soft, Southern voice which allows the reader to become quietly absorbed into another place and time.
 One can almost smell the magnolias…

 Look out for Ms. Brewer at any old historical site, she is often seen sitting under a tree writing her next novel or sketching out her next scene.
-Ms. Brewer lives in North Carolina and part time in North Myrtle Beach, SC with her husband, Vernon, and energetic puppy named Mattie.
+Ms. Brewer lives in North Myrtle Beach, SC.

 Ever since I was a little girl, something inside of me has yearned for the past.
 So much so, I often feel misplaced in this modern world.
 My passion for history is my journey.
 It is my teacher and my friend.